Trauma Therapy

 • Attachment-Based Therapy – Addresses the impact of trauma on relationships, trust, and emotional security.

-• Provide couples counseling if trauma has affected your intimate relationship
+• Offer couples counseling if trauma has impacted your intimate relationship

-• Helping you regain a sense of self-worth and empowerment
+• Restoring your sense of self-worth and confidence

-• Supporting you in developing healthy coping mechanisms
+• Developing healthy coping mechanisms for emotional regulation

 • Encouraging emotional growth and adaptability